 How to Calculate the Dividend Payout Ratio of a Stock

-One technique often used is to find stocks on published lists such as the Dividend Aristocrat Index.
+One technique often used is to look for companies on a published list, such as the Dividend Aristocrats Index.
 This index includes stable companies that are well managed and have a strong history of increasing their dividends each year.

 How to Calculate the Dividend Payout Ratio

-The Dividend Payout Ratio (DPR) is actually very easy to calculate.
 The ratio is calculated by dividing a company’s annual dividends per share by the earnings per share (EPS) for the same period of time.

 Dividend Payout Ratio = (Annual Dividend per Share / Earnings per Share) * 100

 So a simple example (from a made up company) may look something like this –

 - annual dividend per share (from previous year) = $2.00

 - earnings per share (from previous year) = $4.00

 Plugging those values into our calculation, we’d get the following results –

 DPR = ($2.00 / $4.00) * 100 = 50.0%